fabianegli/JPred-big-batch-submission/README.markdown

 # Acknowledgements

-Without Alexey Drozdetskiy who currently maintains and develops JPred, this would not have been done.
-Thank you for the many emails with valuable information and inputs as well as added features to JPred to make this script more robust.
+Dr. Alexey Drozdetskiy who currently maintains and develops JPred4 at the University of Dundee encouraged me to publish this script.
+My gratitude goes to him for the many emails with valuable information and inputs as well as added features to JPred4 to make this script more useful and robust.